 In the kitchen, an original oak beam has been positioned to great effect to separate and define the living space from the kitchen area, yet it remains a sociable space for families and friends to cook, entertain, unwind and relax together.

 Upstairs, ceilings and exposed beams have been painted white to maximise light and space and includes a generous master bedroom with charming Juliet balcony and lovely views, a twin bedroom and a large family bathroom.

 Outside, there is a raised patio with garden furniture for relaxation or a summer barbecue, and a leisurely 5-10 minute walk from the bottom of the garden will take you to Jedburgh Abbey and directly into town.

 Entrance door leading directly in to the kitchen/open-plan living area.
 The kitchen is fully equipped with a double oven, ceramic hob, integrated fridge, small dishwasher and microwave.
 There is an adjoining utility room with freezer and washing machine.

 The sitting room has two large feature windows with double doors leading out to the patio terrace.
 There is a double sofa, two armchairs, a dining area with seating capacity for six, and a wood burning stove with initial basket of logs supplied.
+Two reading lights are supplied to assist with late evening reading.
 Technology includes a 43” flat screen TV with Freeview, Blu-ray DVD player, radio and docking station.